-9 The Clery Act also includes as non-campus property any building or property owned or controlled by a student organization that is officially recognized by the institution, but FIT does not have any such non-campus properties.
+4 The Clery Act also includes as non-campus property any building or property owned or controlled by a student organization that is officially recognized by the institution, but FIT does not have any such non-campus properties.

-Durando 10 and in Via Candiani 72, as well as the various unnamed roadways, paths, and green spaces within the campus.
+For purposes of FIT's 2022 statistics, non-campus property of the Politecnico Campus Bovisa consists of the B1, B2, B3, B4, B5, B5A, B6, B7, B8, B9, B9A buildings located between Via Durando 10 and in Via Candiani 72, as well as the various unnamed roadways, paths, and green spaces within the campus.
 "The Bovisa campus" is a gated complex comprised of several buildings with administrative offices, classrooms, laboratories, educational facilities, workshops, and open spaces.
 A self-standing café is located within the Politecnico di Milano Campus Bovisa gated area.
 Two more pedestrian entrances to the campus are located on Via Don Giovanni Verità 25 and Via Privata Simone Schiaffino.